E. L. Lequesne, Duclos, Boiron, Rosenthal and

 The following is an attempt to briefly summarize what happened after the tourney report was published.
 The story is complex, and the rather one-sided sources express a fairly high level of moral indignation, which may obscure important details.
-In general, the original sources are to be preferred for all additional details not covered here.
+In general, the original sources are to be preferred for all details.

 The central allegation appears to be that Lamouroux' set was found to be faulty after it had been given the first prize but before it had been published.
 Instead of revising judgement and giving the first prize to K. Bayer, the faulty problems were corrected post factum, with the active involvement of at least one person of the editorial board of Le Palamède Française.

 The article Révélations in Le Sphinx contains an undated letter from L. von Bilow asking that the verdict should be nullified.
 He lists the following five points as reasons:

 1. The committee of judges had been changed without notification.